filipemedeiross/solving_maze/README.md

 ## Implementing the "Fiance escape"

 The maze was implemented using the numpy library for the game logic and the pygame library for the interface.
-The maze grid is generated automatically through a generator inspired by a randomized version of Kruskal's algorithm in which the resulting tree represents the maze (so it has a unique path from the source to the goal).
+The maze grid is generated automatically through a generator inspired by a randomized version of Kruskal's algorithm in which the resulting tree represents the maze (so it has a unique path from the origin to the goal).

 The game has three screens explained below: